High Usage Concern

 - While heat pumps can be a very efficient and reliable way to heat and cool your home, they do not work as well during very low temperatures.
 Heat pumps generally use strip heat as a backup or supplement to the heat pump itself.
-During very cold times heat pumps will not run as efficiently because of strip heating so the usage will be higher than one might expect.
-If there is an emergency heat option on your thermostat and it is set to emergency heat, you are using strip heat exclusively and will not get any of the benefit from the heat pump itself.
+During very cold times heat pumps will not run as efficiently because of strip heating so usage will be higher than one might expect.
+If there is an emergency heat option on your thermostat and it is set to emergency heat, you are using strip heat exclusively and will not get any of the benefits from the heat pump itself.
 Using strip heat exclusively can cause extremely high electrical usage depending on the temperature settings and how long it runs.

 - Check to make sure your heat pump is performing properly.
 Make sure the unit has proper refrigerant levels, clean coils, and that your filters are clean.

-- A programmable thermostat can aid in reducing electrical consumption by adjusting the temperature automatically when you are gone and when you are at home during winter or summer months.
+- A programmable thermostat can aid in reducing electrical consumption by adjusting the temperature automatically when you are gone and when you are at home during the winter or summer months.

-- In some extreme circumstances a heat pump could be wired incorrectly and be cooling when it is supposed to heat.
+- In some extreme circumstances, a heat pump could be wired incorrectly and be cooling when it is supposed to heat.
 This may cause the strip heat to come on more frequently to heat the home.